-- (4) A Division of the Tribunal is composed of the members assigned to the Division by or under this Act. - (5) A stream of a Division of the Tribunal is composed of the members assigned to the stream by or under this Act. - (6) The Division Schedule for a Division of the Tribunal may include provisions about the following matters: - (a) the qualifications for the appointment of a Division Head of the Division; - (b) the qualifications for the assignment of members to the Division or a stream of the Division; - (c) the allocation to the Division of functions and powers of the Tribunal in relation to an Act specified in the Division Schedule and an instrument under such an Act; - (d) the allocation to a stream of the Division of functions and powers of the Tribunal in relation to an Act specified in the Division Schedule and an instrument under such an Act; - (e) special requirements for the constitution of the Tribunal when performing or exercising functions or powers of the Tribunal allocated to the Division or to a stream of the Division;
+s.
+59 Part 5 - Divisions of Tribunal (4) A Division of the Tribunal is composed of the members assigned to the Division by or under this Act.
+(5) A stream of a Division of the Tribunal is composed of the members assigned to the stream by or under this Act.
+(6) The Division Schedule for a Division of the Tribunal may include provisions about the following matters: e qualifications for the appointment of Division Head of the Division; m e qualifications for the assignment of embers to the Division or a stream of e Division; an e allocation to the Division of functions ad powers of the Tribunal in relation to a Act specified in the Division Schedule ad an instrument under such an Act; of in D e allocation to a stream of the Division functions and powers of the Tribunal relation to an Act specified in the ivision Schedule and an instrument inder such an Act; of ex Ti becial requirements for the constitution the Tribunal when performing or the tercising functions or powers of the ribunal allocated to the Division or to a ream of the Division;